Swanson-Hysell-Group/Arc_Continent_Analysis/README.md

 ## Description of code

 Within the main repository folder is a Jupyter notebook entitled **suture_analysis.ipynb** that contains code that utilizes the suture compilation and the paleogeographic models to conduct the analysis and develop the visualizations associated with the study.
 This notebook relies on the **recon_tools.py** function library developed in conjunction with this research that is also within the main repository folder.
-This code relies on the pyGPlates module (https://www.gplates.org/docs/pygplates/) that enables the functionality of the GPlates software package to be programmatically accessed using Python.
+This code, and that of the notebook, relies on the pyGPlates module (https://www.gplates.org/docs/pygplates/) that enables the functionality of the GPlates software package to be programmatically accessed using Python.
+With the exception of the pyGPlates module, which needs to be installed locally and added to the Python path, the computational environment is specificed within the **suture_analysis.yml** file.

-## Data and model files
+## data folder

+### continental_arcs folder

+This folder contains a .csv files with the compilation of continental arc length from Cao et al. (2017).

-### paleogeo_models
+### ice folder

-This folder contains rotation files and polygon outlines for the paleogeographic models used for the reconstruction.
-The individual datafiles are described in more detail within **suture_analysis.ipynb**.
+This folder contains the compilation of latitudinal extent of ice sheets through time.

-### suture_data
+### sutures folder

 This folder contains the compilation of ophiolite-bearing sutures that was constructed for this study and used for the analysis.
 The main shapefile is Suture_Lines.shp and this shapefile was modified for reconstruction with the paleogeographic models in subfolders.
 This compilation is visualized within the **suture_analysis.ipynb** Jupyter notebook.

+## paleogeo_models folder

+This folder contains rotation files and polygon outlines for the paleogeographic models used for the reconstructions.
+The individual datafiles are described in more detail within **suture_analysis.ipynb**.

+## code_output folder

+This folder contains figures and tables that are output from the code.
+The associated visualizations were used to make the figures within the manuscript and supplementary materials.